Can the way you invest really align with your commitment to a religious mission?

 Faith-based investing throughout history

-More than 100 years ago, Methodist entities “screened” investments in companies that manufactured alcohol, tobacco or promoted gambling.
-Around the same time, Quaker values such as peace, simplicity, integrity and justice, helped steer the Friends Fiduciary Corporation into established guidelines that avoided investing contrary to values and mission.
+More than 100 years ago, Methodist entities “screened” out investments in companies that manufactured alcohol and tobacco or promoted gambling.
+Around the same time, Quaker values such as peace, simplicity, integrity and justice, helped prompt the Friends Fiduciary Corporation to establish guidelines that avoided investing contrary to values and mission.

-Today, we see a growing landscape of interdenominational investors who view the management of their investments as an extension of their mission and as a powerful catalyst for social and environmental change.
+Today, we see a growing landscape of interdenominational investors who view the management of their investments as an extension of their mission and as a powerful catalyst for social and environmental impact.

 Creating a faith-based investment strategy